Dimakoua/dailypick/content/blog/posts/2025-06-23-conquer-meeting-monotony-fun-ways-to-spice-up-your-team-retrospectives.md

 Instead of simply jotting down thoughts on sticky notes, consider using games to collect and categorize feedback.
 For instance:

 * **Prioritization Poker:** Assign points to different feedback items to determine which issues require immediate attention.
 This adds a playful competitive element while efficiently focusing on the most crucial insights.
+Finish the session by logging estimates in the [Planning Poker Hub](/blog/planning-poker-hub-guide/) so action items inherit realistic effort.

 * **Speedway Racer!** (Daily Pick Tool): Assign teams or individuals to different aspects of the project (planning, execution, etc.).
 Use Speedway Racer to introduce friendly competition and motivate the teams to showcase their ideas in the retrospective.